 (4) An inquiry into the affairs of a subsidiary of a co-operative may be conducted as if the subsidiary were the co-operative.

+[Section 427 amended by No. 7 of 2016 s.
+164.]

 428. Powers of investigators

 (1) An investigator inquiring into the affairs of a co-operative may, by giving an involved person a notice in a form approved by the Registrar, require the person —